ccloquet/ICU-babyphone/README.md

 # ICU babyphone

-A modern babyphone to transmit ICU units monitoring alarms -- through Wifi/ethernet network -- to a smartphone or any other computer
+A modern babyphone to transmit ICU units monitoring alarms -- through Wifi/ethernet network -- to a smartphone or any other computer.

 Problem: during the covid-19 crisis, intensive care units (ICU) have been equipped with material that sound alarms, but that is not linked to a central desk.
 Or there is a central desk, but no nurse available to check it.
 Sometimes, babyphone are used, but they can not be carried by several people at a time, or they are too farto be hearf-d.

 There is therefore a need for a versatile and robust solution that can relay the alarms of any biomedical device.
+The following solution is based on a set of Raspberry Pi devices.

 _0. Features_